The Vancouver Sun Run: Fitness and Fun in British Columbia

 On the Route

 The Sun Run route is closed to vehicle traffic.
-The scenery is lovely, making the run/walk very enjoyable, as long as the participant dresses for the weather.
+The scenery is lovely, making the event very enjoyable, as long as the participant dresses for the weather.
 Run day is often sunny.
 There have been a few Sun Runs on grey days, but while I've been participating there haven't been many rainy days.
 One advantage of running or walking through Vancouver in spring is that the beautiful cherry blossom is in bloom.

 There are water stations, washrooms, and entertainers on the route, as well as people to cheer us on.
 The washrooms are handy, but they are in great demand.
 Lining up to enter them means that a person will have a slower finish time in the run.
 There are also medics on bicycles and ambulances on the route in case of injuries or emergencies.

 Some people prefer to participate in the Sun Run as volunteers rather than as runners or walkers.
 Many volunteers are required to make the event run smoothly, especially as there are almost 50,000 people navigating the course.

 The first part of the route goes along Georgie Street to Stanley Park.
 It then travels through part of the park.
-Stanley Park is a beautiful area of a thousand acres.
+Stanley Park is a beautiful area of almost a thousand acres.
 Stanley Park was opened in 1888 and is named after Lord Stanley, who was the Governor General of Canada at the time.

 The park is located on a peninsula near downtown Vancouver.
-It's filled with an undeveloped forest made of tall, evergreen trees and it contains abundant wildlife.
-It also contains beaches and areas with cultivated plants as well as tourist attractions like the Vancouver Aquarium, restaurants and horse-drawn carriage rides.
+It contains an undeveloped forest made of tall, evergreen trees.
+It also contains beaches and areas with cultivated plants as well as tourist attractions like the Vancouver Aquarium, restaurants, and horse-drawn carriage rides.
 A seawall path travels around the park and offers wonderful views of Burrard Inlet and the ocean.
-The path is popular with walkers, runners and cyclists.
-Stanley Park is a great place to study nature, exercise or relax in beautiful surroundings.
+The path is popular with walkers, runners, and cyclists.